brontolinux/cf-deploy/README.md

 The previous releases of cf-deploy however carried with them the legacy of the environment they come from.
 For example, there was a number of settings and assumptions that made sense in the environment where the tool was born, but out of that environment they made the tool difficult to configure, or even unusable.
 Recently I had the need to use cf-deploy again to manage a personal project, I hit those shortcomings myself and I decided to fix them. **Welcome to cf-deploy v4**.

-cf-deploy is configured through shell environment variables.
-The names used in the sections that follow refer to those variables.

 # Installation